Riskofpain/IIoT-system-OpenPLC-Node-RED/README.md

 The logic ensures the motor stays running after the Start button is released (Latching) and stops immediately if the Stop button is pressed (Safety).

 ![PLC Ladder Logic](images/plc_ladder.png)

-*Figure 3: Ladder Diagram showing the latching circuit implementation in OpenPLC.*
+*Ladder Diagram showing the latching circuit implementation in OpenPLC.*

 **Source Code (`Projekt_StartStop.st`):**